aimms/how-to/Articles/98/98-starting-job-aimms-pro-api-csharp.rst

 The output is the same as when using Java.
 See :doc:`98-starting-job-aimms-pro-api-java`.

-Further reading
+Further Reading
 -----------------

-See also the `manual <https://documentation.aimms.com/pro/api.html>`_
+See also the `manual on PRO API <https://documentation.aimms.com/pro/api.html>`_.